Kleine Scheidegg railway station: Description

 WAB trains from Lauterbrunnen enter the station at its western end, and from Grindelwald at its eastern end, but no through trains are operated.
 This is principally because of the need, for safety reasons, to have each train's motorcar or locomotive at its downhill end.
 The WAB tracks at Kleine Scheidegg includes a, partially underground, wye track to allow trains to be reversed, opposite to the Jungfrau Railway tracks, but this is not used for trains in passenger service.

 The WAB and JB use different rail gauges, different electrification systems and different rack railway technology, and are not physically connected.
 The depot of the JB is located at Kleine Scheidegg, but not the line's workshops.
 These are located at Eigergletscher station, one stop up the line.

+Services

 The station is served by the following passenger trains: